plpreokhijpS/bestjfsrAaetjrfsk/README.md

     for i = 1,math.huge do game:GetService("RunService").RenderStepped:Wait()
         if _G.StartMagnetAutoFarm then
             for k,x in pairs(game.Workspace.Enemies:GetChildren()) do
-                if x.Name == Ms and x:FindFirstChild("HumanoidRootPart") and x:FindFirstChild("Humanoid") and x.Humanoid.Health > 0 and (x.HumanoidRootPart.Position-game:GetService("Players").LocalPlayer.Character.HumanoidRootPart.Position).magnitude <= 250 then
+                if x.Name == Ms and x:FindFirstChild("HumanoidRootPart") and x:FindFirstChild("Humanoid") and x.Humanoid.Health > 0 and (x.HumanoidRootPart.Position-game.Players.LocalPlayer.Character.HumanoidRootPart.Position).magnitude <= 300 then
                     _G.Mon = x
                     x.HumanoidRootPart.CanCollide = false
                     x.HumanoidRootPart.CFrame = _G.PosMon